In everyday British speech codswallop is an emphatic way of saying that something is nonsense:

-The suggestion is that drinkers who preferred their tipple to have alcohol in it were dismissive of Mr Codd’s soft drinks.
-As beer was often called wallop, they referred sneeringly to the fizzy drink as Codd’s wallop, and the resulting word later spread its meaning to refer to anything considered to be rubbish.
+Those who tell the tale suggest that drinkers who preferred their tipple to have alcohol in it were dismissive of Mr Codd’s soft drinks.
+As beer was often called wallop, they referred sneeringly to the fizzy drink as Codd’s wallop, and the phrase later spread its meaning to anything considered to be rubbish.